pyjuan91/pyjuan91.github.io/_posts/2025-01-27-interview-preparation-roadmap.md

 > notes: Use concepts of minimum spaning tree.
 2. 10th Mar **3387.
 Maximize Amount After Two Days of Conversions (medium)**
 > notes: Use high-precision floating-point.
+3. 10th Mar **3380.
+Maximum Area Rectangle With Point Constraints I (medium)**
+> notes: Should be easy when it's constrained to be parallel to the axes.